-Many others -- like Morris and Thome -- have passed through the Metrodome and Target Field as part of Hall of Fame careers before being enshrined as members of other teams.
+Many others -- like Jack Morris and Jim Thome -- have passed through the Metrodome and Target Field as part of Hall of Fame careers before being enshrined as members of other teams.
 They won't be immortalized with Twins caps on their heads, but the organization will always remain part of their Hall of Fame history.

 Let's not draw that distinction as part of that list, one in which we explore the five best players in Twins history not yet enshrined in the Hall of Fame.
 Even so, the five players on this list would almost certainly go into the Hall as members of the Twins, which gives fans around Twins Territory an added incentive to follow the potential paths to Cooperstown in the coming years of those whose opportunities haven't already come and gone.

 Mauer still has a while to go before joining the ballot, but he clearly represents the Twins' best chance at having another inductee in Cooperstown in the near future.
 Though concussion issues forced a move from catcher to first base in the later years of his career, both Mauer's accumulation of offensive stats across his 15-year career and his unmatched peak at the catcher position give him a strong case for inclusion.

 All this has been said before: Not only is Mauer the only American League catcher to win a batting title, but he also did it three times in 2006, '08 and '09, leading the league in hitting, on-base percentage and slugging percentage with 28 homers and 30 doubles during his '09 MVP season.
 Don't forget the five Silver Slugger Awards and three Gold Glove Awards, either.